iandorsey00/geodata/README.md

 * `median_value` –  Median value of housing units: `c` only
 * `median_rent` – Median rent of housing units: `c` only

+For each item on the list specify `c` if you just want a raw number, such as the number of people with a bachelor's degree or higher.
+If you want a ratio or percentage (such as the *percent* of people over age 25 with a bachelor's degree or higher), specify `cc`.

+Sometimes, we're only interested in places with a population over a certain threshold, say 50,000.
+To filter for places with population of 50,000 or more, specify that as the third argument for the syntax above.
+This is optional.

+Sometimes, we are only interested in places in a particular county.
+To filter by a county, specify one with the fourth argument.

+### Current known issues

+* To filter by county, you must filter by a population.
+Workaround: Just filter by a population of zero or higher if you don't want to specify a population threshold.
+For example: `geodata -s "per_capita_income:c:0:San Mateo County`.
+* You should to use the `population` component (with `c`), but two population columns will appear.
+* Strings that are too long might slightly break the layout.
+* No more than thirty places can be displayed at once.

 ## Comparing demographic similarity: Types of `PlaceVectors`

 `PlaceVector`s model all places in California as a multidimensional vector